PowershellGroup/Write-Log-Module/README.md

 ### Class Version

-The class Version is the preferred version however this version is limited to PowerShell Version 5.0 and greater and utilizes the *Using* statement.
+The class Version is the preferred version however this version is limited to PowerShell Version 5.0 and greater and utilises the *Using* statement.

 ### Module Version

-The Module Version is available for those preferring to use *Import-Module* and those using older versions of PowerShell as the Class version will not work on PowerShell versions prior to 5.0.
+The Module Version is available for those prefering to use *Import-Module* and those using older versions of PowerShell as the Class version will not work on PowerShell versions prior to 5.0.

 <p align="right">(<a href="#top">back to top</a>)</p>